grappendorf/caretaker-server/README.md

 ### Run the server inside a Docker container

-* Build the container image with `./bin/build-server` (the resulting image is named _grappendorf/caretaker-server_ and tagged with _latest_ and the current version number
+* Build the container image with `./bin/build-server` (the resulting image is named _grappendorf/caretaker-server_ and tagged with _latest_ and the current version number)
 * Create a new network with `docker network create caretaker`
-* Then start the workspace with `bin/start-server`
+* Then start the container with `bin/start-server`

 Note: in a real production environment you need to specify your own secret key base string!
 In _bin/start-server_ the same key is used as in the development and test environments.